CrafterTA/UnityWallet/frontend/README.md

 # UnityWallet Frontend

-UnityWallet is a digital wallet application that transforms loyalty points into digital assets using the Stellar blockchain.
+UnityWallet is a digital wallet application that transforms loyalty points into digital assets using the Solana blockchain.
 This is the React frontend component of the UnityWallet ecosystem.

 ## 🚀 Features

 - **Digital Asset Management**: View and manage SkyPoints (SYP), XLM, and USDC balances
 - **QR Payments**: Create and scan QR codes for seamless payments
-- **Asset Swapping**: Exchange assets through Stellar DEX with real-time quotes
+- **Asset Swapping**: Exchange assets through Solana DEX with real-time quotes
 - **Financial Insights**: AI-powered spending analysis and recommendations
 - **Credit Scoring**: Internal credit assessment based on transaction history
 - **Smart Assistant**: Rule-based financial assistant for queries and advice